 Make the Patties

-In a mixing bowl, combine ground beef, remaining taco seasoning, and half the cheese (reserve remaining for cheese sauce) and a pinch of salt.
+In a mixing bowl, combine ground beef, remaining taco seasoning, half the cheese (reserve remaining for cheese sauce) and a pinch of salt.

 Form mixture into patties, 4-5" in diameter.